reddit-economics/economics-wiki/config/stylesheet.md

 /*** COLOR SCHEME ***/

-/* Color of the header and the footer.
-   For a solid color, remove first 4 lines and add 'background: #444;' */

 #header, .footer-parent  {
     background: #8676ae; /* Old browsers */
     background: -moz-linear-gradient(top,  #8676ae 0%, #555 100%); /* FF3.6-15 */